jax-ml/jax/docs/tutorials/working-with-pytrees.md

 (pytree-and-jax-transformations)=
 ## Pytree and JAX's transformations

-Many JAX functions, like {meth}`jax.lax.scan`, operate over pytrees of arrays.
+Many JAX functions, like {func}`jax.lax.scan`, operate over pytrees of arrays.
 In addition, all JAX function transformations can be applied to functions that accept as input and produce as output pytrees of arrays.

-Some JAX function transformations take optional parameters that specify how certain input or output values should be treated (such as the `in_axes` and `out_axes` arguments to {func}`jax,vmap`).
+Some JAX function transformations take optional parameters that specify how certain input or output values should be treated (such as the `in_axes` and `out_axes` arguments to {func}`jax.vmap`).
 These parameters can also be pytrees, and their structure must correspond to the pytree structure of the corresponding arguments.
 In particular, to be able to “match up” leaves in these parameter pytrees with values in the argument pytrees, the parameter pytrees are often constrained to be tree prefixes of the argument pytrees.

-For example, if you pass the following input to {func}`jax,vmap` (note that the input arguments to a function are considered a tuple):
+For example, if you pass the following input to {func}`jax.vmap` (note that the input arguments to a function are considered a tuple):

 ```
 (a1, {"k1": a2, "k2": a3})